In 2019 eOcambo Foundation has been involved in various projects, some initiated by our guests and staff.

 Guest initiated projects

-The Hands On Project is run by Rotary Australia, Tailem Bend, it supplies free prosthetic arms and hands for disadvantaged Cambodians.
-It was successfully run in 2017 when 165 people received a free new arm or hand and training on how to use them.
-They are returning in October 2019 to help another 50 people. eOcambo is facilitating this project by finding people who can benefit, supplying facilities to construct and fit the hands and arms, and other logistical support.
+The Hands On Project was run by Rotary Australia, Tailem Bend, to supply free prosthetic arms and hands for disadvantaged Cambodians.
+It was successfully run in 2017 and again in October 2019, the projects donated over 190 prosthetics just in the Siem Reap area. eOcambo facilitated the projects by finding people who could benefit, supplied facilities to construct and fit the hands, and other logistical support here on the ground to make their planning easy and their projects a success.

 Project Empathy for Djow Long Village

 Project Empathy was set up by two guests from Sydney, Australia, in February 2019.
-It is to raise funds to build necessary infrastructure in Djow Long Village.
+It raised funds to build necessary infrastructure in Djow Long Village.
 The village is very small and rural, about 25kms from Siem Reap, it is not even marked on a map.
-At the time of writing, July 2019, Project Empathy has already built a house for a widow, her daughter and son who desperately needed weatherproof shelter and supplied several wells and pumps to the village.

 Sally and Sara are the organizers of the “Hands On” Project (see above) and as medical professionals understand the need for sanitation.
 In rural areas, less than 60% of families have access to a toilet.
-This project has funded six toilets, one is going into a small village school and the rest to families who desperately need them.
+This project has funded four toilets, one is going into a small village school and the rest to families in the HIV village who desperately need them.

 Staff Initiated Projects